Murdalay/bem-core/common.docs/reference/reference.en.md

 </table>

 ***
-**NB** Keywords for checking BEM-entities in the predicate are shorthand for checking the values of the fields `block`, `elem`, etc. in the current context.
+**NB** The keywords for checking BEM-entities in the predicate are a shorthand for checking the values of the fields `block`, `elem`, etc. in the current context.
 For example, sub-predicate `block b1` is equivalent to sub-predicate `this.block === 'b1'`.

 Similarly, the key words for the mode checking in the predicate are shorthand for checking the value of service field `_mode` in the current context.
-For example, sub-predicate `tag` equivalent to sub-predicate `this._mode === 'tag'`.
+For example, sub-predicate `tag` equivalent to sub-predicate
+`this._mode === 'tag'`.
 ***

 <a name="extensionbem"></a>

-##### Completing BEM-Entities With Help of the Context
+##### Completing BEM-entities With Help of the Context

-In BEMJSON BEM-entities are usually written in a minimized form.
+In BEMJSON the BEM-entities are usually written in a minimized form.
 For example, the element `item` is nested into the block `menu`; in the object, which describes the menu item, the name of the menu block, that contains it, is not specified:

 ```js
 {